awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-spotfleet-blockdevicemapping.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `NoDevice`  <a name="cfn-ec2-spotfleet-blockdevicemapping-nodevice"></a>
 To omit the device from the block device mapping, specify an empty string\.
+When this property is specified, the device is removed from the block device mapping regardless of the assigned value\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)